-On Wednesday, we began annual Lenten fast in which we participate in the 40 days journey in the wilderness with Jesus.
+On Wednesday, we began our annual Lenten season of prayer and fasting in which we participate in the 40 days journey in the wilderness with Jesus.
 I did not say that we will commemorate this event.
 Rather, we are called to participate in it.

 In most modern Protestant churches, that was just another Wednesday, and the next seven weeks will be as any others.
 Why don’t they celebrate the seasons like we do?

 The reason is they tend to focus on the finished work of Christ.
 Every Sunday is the same, a sort of Easter celebration all year long.
 You will never see a Crucifix in most Protestant churches, because they know Jesus is in heaven, and his work is done.

 So every Sunday is filled with vibrant praise music, and an uplifting message from Dr. Pastor.
 Happy, Happy, Happy.